 It’s finally time for VBlank Entertainment’s new game to see the light of day.
 “Retro City Rampage” had very, very long legs, with the DX version seeing multiple physical releases, up to last month, even!
 But how does its successor measure up?
 Is “Shakedown: Hawaii” worthy of such heritage?
 Or has this open-world 16-bit inspired romp fallen short of the hype?

 The reality is that, sadly, the game was being judged with the wrong stick from the get go.
 It shouldn’t really be seen as a product “competing” with its predecessor, but rather a new game from a very, very small and niche developer.
-While “Retro City Rampage” had nostalgia to fall back on in terms of story and pop culture references, “Shakedown: Hawaii” is a commentary on the modern-day, technology-driven society that we live in.
+“Retro City Rampage” had nostalgia to fall back on in terms of story and pop culture references – a time when arcades ruled, when Gala bingo was a great social night out and digital music didn’t exist.
+In contrast, “Shakedown: Hawaii” is a commentary on the modern-day, technology-driven society that we live in.
 And that didn’t sit quite right with a lot of people.
 They said the game lacked charm because of it.

 I was alive in the 80s and 90s.
 I don’t need a game to relive it.
 There’s nothing we can do about what happened back then, anyway.
 It’s in the past.
 But the social commentary on how the streaming-and-same-day-delivery industry is killing small businesses is very much relevant today.
 And that really is something we can talk and do something about.
 To me, while this game is a super fun, top-down, Grand Theft Auto-inspired open-world romp, the social commentary elevates it above its predecessor due to sheer relevance.
 And that is something we don’t see very much in gaming.